Salmik/Salmik/README.md

 ### Hi, I'm Zhanibek Lukpanov 👋

-I'm a developer who is looking for new knowledge and wants to learn, a lover of good readable code.
+I am a self-taught programmer who is very interested in iOS development and try to write clean code.
 I want to develop in a company with developers and learn from them.
+In my free time I read blogs, books about iOS development.

 ## Expertise: